 (b) has a platform by the use of which the measuring instrument is capable of determining the mass of a vehicle or of livestock;

-“weighbridge suitability statement”, for a public weighbridge licence, means a statement, signed by the Commissioner, that the weighbridge mentioned in the licence is suitable for use as a public weighbridge.
+weighbridge suitability statement, for a public weighbridge licence, means a statement, signed by the Commissioner, that the weighbridge mentioned in the licence is suitable for use as a public weighbridge.

 (2) References in this Act to making provision in respect of a class of things include making provision in respect of things that come within a particular description.